mongodb/docs/source/includes/access-create-role.rst

 ``cluster`` resource , the user must have access that includes the :authaction:`grantAnyRole` action on the ``admin`` database.

-To add a role to the :data:`~admin.system.roles.roles` array, a user must have access that includes the :authaction:`grantAnyRole` action on the contained role's database.
+To specify roles from which the new role inherits from, a user must have access that includes the :authaction:`grantAnyRole` action on the inherited role's database.